RobotMa/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt_text][image2]        |  ![alt_text][image3]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 36 through 110 and lines 129 through 156 in `find_lane.py`).
 Four different kinds of gradient related thresholds are applied onto the grayscaled image, and then the S channel of HLS color space of the image is extracted out.
-The thresholded grayscaled image and the S channel are then fused to obtain the final result.
+Initially, the thresholded grayscaled image and the S channel are then fused to obtain the final result.
+However, further experiment shows that the V channel of HSV is better able to detect the yellow lane than the S channel of HLS especially when there is shadow.
+Detection of white lane is performed through the combination of the S channel of HSV and the R channel of RGB.
 The tuning of various threshold parameters is the key to the success of identifying the lanes with less noise.
 Here's an example of my output for this step.

 Unthresholded              | Thresholded